-These cookies are essential in order to enable you to move around the Site and use its features, such as accessing secure areas of the Site.
-Without these cookies, certain services and functionality on the Site, such as remembering items in your basket, cannot be provided.
+These cookies are essential in order to enable you to move around the Sites and use its features, such as accessing secure areas of the Sites.
+Without these cookies, certain services and functionality on the Sites, such as remembering items in your basket, cannot be provided.
 These cookies do not gather information about you that could be used for marketing or remembering where you have been on the internet.

 Third Party Cookies

 The specific third party cookies we use include the following:

 maps.google.co.uk (embedded content (map))

 Our email marketing may be trackable at an individual level, allowing us to determine, for example, opens and link clicks.
 This information is generally used to help assess the effectiveness of communications so that, for example, we can send you more of what you like and less of what you do not like.